Mark Zuckerberg: Tim Cook is 'Extremely Glib' - Slashdot

 other sentiments in the speech (Score:5, Funny)

-Check out the wording (Score:2)
+Check out the wording (Score:5, Interesting)

 Check out the wording in the supposed "interview".